StewAlexander-com/NetVendor/README.md

 | `--change-ticket ID` | Change ticket/incident ID for drift correlation | `--change-ticket CHG-12345` |
 | `--siem-export` | Generate SIEM-friendly CSV/JSONL exports | `--siem-export` |

+**Note**: Configuration file values and environment variables can provide defaults for these flags.
+See [Configuration](#configuration) section below.

 ### Offline Mode

 Use the `--offline` flag when you want to avoid any external vendor lookups (e.g., on air‑gapped networks).
 Devices that are not already present in the local OUI cache will appear as `Unknown`.